How to Choose the Right Band for Your Company Gala

 Mistake 4: Not Coordinating Music with the Program

 When the band doesn’t know about the awards, speeches, or special announcements, transitions are clunky.
-A brief planning call between the band, event planner, and AV team prevents this.
+A detailed timeline is all the band needs.

 Mistake 5: Treating Entertainment as an Afterthought